 What’s your favorite place you’ve ever visited?

 In September 2017 we spent two and a half weeks traveling in England, Scotland, and Ireland.
 It was incredibly beautiful—some places seemed straight out of a movie, so perfect it felt like they couldn’t be real!
-We spent a week driving around Ireland which was amazing, and we already want to go back to Scotland again to do the same.
+We rented a car and spent a week driving around Ireland which was amazing, and we already want to go back to Scotland again to do the same.

 Dogs, cats or other?